 - Lead by example: children copy those around them.
 If they see you enjoying a wide range of ingredients, cooking from scratch and trying new foods, that will be their norm and inform their own attitude to food.
 A child is not going to eat broccoli if they see their parents avoiding it.
 Sometimes persuading a child to try something new can be as simple as eating some yourself in front of them and not offering them any!
 See how quickly they ask you if they can have some too…

 - Keep at it: developing our taste buds is a learning curve, and takes time and patience.
 Introducing children to new food shouldn’t be forced, argumentative or rushed.
 Let them take their own time, but make sure they are surrounded by healthy choices so whatever food they eat is good for them.
 You want children to see eating as a positive experience, not one associated with pressure and conflict.

 - Don’t assume: children’s taste buds are no different to adults.
 They like a wide range of flavours, and there really should be no such thing as ‘kids’ food’.
 They aren’t programmed to prefer chicken nuggets; in fact many children prefer their food to be flavoursome.
-Olives, blue cheese, haggis, nuts, herbs and spices – there is no reason that children won’t like any of these.
+Olives, blue cheese, haggis, nuts, sauerkraut, herbs and spices – there is no reason that children won’t like any of these.
 Get into the habit of serving children the same food as grown-ups, and season children’s food with herbs and spices as you would an adult’s (but not salt).
 You might be surprised at what becomes a new favourite.

 - Be consistent: it’ll make everyone’s life harder if you insist your children eat their vegetables one day and then cave into demands for ice cream for dinner the next.
 Children need to know that you’re asking them to eat healthily because you love them, because it’s the best thing for them, and because healthy food is delicious.
 They also need to know that they won’t get sausages instead of vegetable pasta by making a fuss.